-Linus Erdmann, a professional kitesurfer and 6x German Champion, told us about his favorite kitesurfing spots, other sports he is keen on, and the German kitesurf industry in his interview with Windy App.
+Meet Linus Erdmann, a professional kitesurfer and 6x German Champion.
+In an interview to Windy.app, he told about his favorite kitesurfing spots and the German kitesurf industry.

 — How often do you kitesurf now?
 And where?